taranis-ai/bot_template/README.md

     pip install cookiecutter

-## Create Bot project from template
+## Example: Create Bot project from template

-First, create
+This is a quick example of how to create your own bot from this template.
+Let's say, you want to create the new awesome bot AwesomeBot:

-Create template:
+First, create a project from the template:

     cookiecutter https://github.com/taranis-ai/bot_template.git